Jean-Joooo/Full-Stack-Portofolio-Project-htmlcssjs-Coursera-IBM/README.md

 Crafting a Dynamic Portfolio: HTML, CSS, and JS Project IBM Full Stack courses -----> https://jean-joooo.github.io/Full-Stack-Portofolio-Project-htmlcssjs-Coursera-IBM/

-In an engaging exploration, I have into the creation of a dynamic portfolio for the final exam project, combining HTML, CSS, and JavaScript.
+In an engaging exploration, I have into the creation of a dynamic portfolio for an exam project, combining HTML, CSS, and JavaScript.
 This project aimed to showcase a harmonious blend of design, styling, and interactivity, resulting in a polished and personalized portfolio.

 - The primary focus of this project was to demonstrate proficiency in HTML, CSS, and JavaScript, creating a dynamic and visually appealing portfolio.
 The project serves as a testament to the integration of these fundamental web technologies to build an interactive and informative showcase.